ShadeSense/Stock-Checker/README.md

 #**Side Notes**
 *This is my first time using JS and react-bootstrap as well as
 only having used html and css a small bit beforehand.
 Things
-such as positions of elements, JS syntax, etc. might seem a bit
+such as positioning of elements, JS syntax, etc. might seem a bit
 awkward.
 The main goal of this project was to display information
 found from Yahoo Finance because web scraping with just Python
 seemed like a dull project.
 This project is also meant as a